 Speaking of horses, let’s discuss mounted combat.
 Well… there’s not much to discuss.
 You have one attack when looking on one side of the horse, and another attack when looking to the other side.
 That’s it, two attacks with a melee weapon.
 With a bow, you can shoot but your rotation range is extremely limited.
 Mounted combat is also slower/more cumbersome than on foot, but that’s understandable.
 Overall, it isn’t as precise as mounted combat in the Mount and Blade games, but that might be intentional.
 The main thing I want from it is lances, and I would like it to be more responsive since your two melee attacks are just so slow.

-You are given a horse in this game, but it is not a war horse.
-Horsemanship skill perks improve horse stats, but you can never turn your original horse into an elite war horse, so I always trade in this free horse and buy a new one due to the fact that he’ll usually rear in combat situations, throwing me off and leaving me for dead.
+You are given a free horse in this game, but it is not a war horse.
+Horsemanship skill perks improve horse stats, but you can never turn your original horse into an elite war horse, so I always trade in this free horse and buy a new one due to the fact that he’ll almost always rear in combat situations, throwing me off and leaving me for dead.
 Being knocked on your back in Kingdom Come is a death sentence, especially if you’re not fully clad in plate armor.

 Horse armor is present, and while it isn’t a DLC, its implementation is not complete.
 It has one Chanfron and Criniere set (head and neck armor), and decorative caparisons, but no barding for the rest of the horse even though the inventory slots exist for them.
 I recommend using the horse armor mod, and if you do that then you must apply this fix for it.